Ashland, California

 Ashland is a census-designated place (CDP) and unincorporated community in Alameda County, California, United States.
 The population was 23,823 at the 2020 census.
-Ashland is located between the city of San Leandro to the north, the unincorporated community of Cherryland to the south, the unincorporated community of Castro Valley to the east, and the unincorporated community of San Lorenzo to the southwest.
+Ashland is located in the historic Eden Township between the city of San Leandro to the north, the unincorporated community of Cherryland to the south, the unincorporated community of Castro Valley to the east, and the unincorporated community of San Lorenzo to the southwest.

-Ashland shares a ZIP code with the neighboring unincorporated community of San Lorenzo to the southwest, as well as the close by cities of Hayward to the south and San Leandro to the north.
+Ashland shares a ZIP code with the neighboring unincorporated community of San Lorenzo to the southwest, as well as the nearby cities of Hayward to the south and San Leandro to the north.

-Ashland has been informally, albeit incorrectly, known as "unincorporated San Leandro" or "unincorporated Hayward" due to Ashland not having its own ZIP code designation.
+Ashland has been informally, albeit incorrectly, known as "unincorporated San Leandro" or "unincorporated Hayward" Because Ashland does not have its own ZIP code designation.

 Geography

-According to the United States Census Bureau, the CDP has a total area of 1.8 sqmi, all of it land and sits at an elevation of 43 ft above sea level.
+According to the United States Census Bureau, the CDP has a total area of 1.8 sqmi, all land, and sits at an elevation of 43 ft above sea level.